Immunology

 Antigen Antibody Reaction Immunoelectrophoresis

-Question 3.
 Agglutination

 Agglutination Definition:

-• It results in clumps formation.
+• Agglutination results in clump formation.

-Agglutination Properties:
+Agglutination Properties

 • Occurs with a particulate antigen.

-• It is more sensitive.
+• Agglutination is more sensitive.

-Agglutination Principle:
+Agglutination Principle

 • When antigen and antibody are present in optimal proportion, lattice formation occurs.